handsontable/hyperformula-demos/README.md

 # hyperformula-demos

 This repository contains demos and usage examples for the [HyperFormula](https://github.com/handsontable/hyperformula) library.
-Some of them are embeded in the [HyperFormula documentation](https://handsontable.github.io/hyperformula/).
+Some of them are embedded in the [HyperFormula documentation](https://handsontable.github.io/hyperformula/).

 ## Branches